metabrainz/picard-docs/config/options_releases.rst

 **Preferred Release Countries**

-   Add one or more countries into the list to make Picard prefer matching clusters or files to releases from the chosen countries.
+   This setting allows you to configure the preferred release countries to use when matching files or clusters to releases.
+The release countries are listed in order of preference, with the most preferred release country at the top of the list.
 This list is also used to prioritize files in the "Other Releases" context menu.

+   Countries not specifically listed are treated as neutral, and will be considered only after the preferred countries.
+This allows you to configure Picard to prefer certain release countries without having to list every possible country.

    .. only:: not latex